jasonknight/gopress/docs.md

 ```go
 func (o *Link) FindByLinkDescription(_findByLinkDescription string) ([]*Link, error)
 ```
-FindByLinkDescription searchs against the primary key link_description and will return []*Link,error This method is a programatically generated finder for Link
+FindByLinkDescription searchs against the database table field link_description and will return []*Link,error This method is a programatically generated finder for Link

 ```go